bussnet/laravelshoppingcart/README.md

 **2.1.0
 - added new Cart Method: getCalculatedValue($totalOrSubTotalOrPrice)
-- added new Item Method: getPriceSum()
+- added new Item Method: priceSum()

 **2.0.0 (breaking change)
 - major changes in dealing with conditions (Please see [Conditions](#conditions) section, and read carefully)